 - Focus on a different type of writing each week or month, choosing only those particular prompts.

-- Each month, select one or two of your teens’s daily journal entries to take through the full writing process for composing a complete essay.
+- Each month, select one or two of your teen’s daily journal entries to take through the full writing process for composing a complete essay.

 If you would like to share this prompt with others, please link to this post instead of linking directly to the PDF file.
 Feel free to save and print this PDF file for your own personal use.
 Please do not sell or host these files anywhere else.